 As presented here, we have evaluated the repurposing of gliptins in a well-established PD animal model of DA depletion by characterizing the potential of Gosogliptin (PF-00734200) and Sitagliptin.
 In vivo (rat) studies were designed to evaluate gliptin-induced combined incretin receptor stimulation in a classical animal model of PD, the 6-hydroxydopamine (6-OHDA) unilateral medial forebrain bundle lesioned rat.
-Furthermore, the presence of the targets of the incretins – cells expressing the GLP-1R and GIPR - were evaluated in brain, across age and in 6-OHDA challenged rodents as well as in human subjects with and without PD.
-Finally, immortal and primary neuronal cell cultures were evaluated for neurotrophic/protective actions of single and combined GLP-1R and GIPR activation, as a basis for further understanding actions of gliptin efficacy in our 6-OHDA rat studies.
+This model was used consequent to the reproducible unilateral dorsal bundle lesion for striatal DA, differential DA release and receptor supersensitivity that results and underpins rotational behavior following methamphetamine challenge to support drug screening.
+Furthermore, the presence of the targets of the incretins, cells expressing the GLP-1R and GIPR, were evaluated in brain across age and in 6-OHDA challenged rodents as well as in human subjects with and without PD.
+Finally, immortalized cells and primary neuronal cell cultures were evaluated for neurotrophic/protective actions of single and combined GLP-1R and GIPR activation as a basis for further understanding actions of gliptin efficacy in our 6-OHDA rat studies.

 Materials and methods